otrv4/otrv4/otrv4.md

 3. Transition the protocol state machine to `START`

-The session expiration time is decided individually by each party so it is possible for one person to use an expiration time of two hours and the other party to use two weeks.
+The session expiration time is decided individually by each party so it is possible for one person to have an expiration time of two hours and the other party have it of two weeks.
 The client implementer should decide what the appropriate expiration time is for their particular circumstance.

 The session expiration encourages keys to be deleted often at the cost of having lost messages whose MAC keys cannot be revealed.
-For example, if Alice sets her session expiration time to be 2 hours, in order to reset Alice's session expiration timer Bob must create a reply and Alice must create a response to this reply.
+For example, if Alice sets her session expiration time to be 2 hours, in order to reset Alice's session expiration timer, Bob must create a reply and Alice must create a response to this reply.
 If this does not happen within two hours, Alice will expire her session and delete all keys associated with this conversation.
 If she receives a message from Bob after two hours, she cannot decrypt the message